 Collaborative Robot Safety

-Have a cobot project in mind and not sure which way to turn?
-Want to discuss your options?
+Do you have a collaborative robot application in mind and not sure which way to turn?

 What safety is involved around a collaborative robot?